dotnet/runtime/src/clr/README.md

 * bin\Product\Windows_NT.x64.Release\.nuget\pkg

-directory.
 These packages are the 'output' of your build.

 There are two basic techniques for using your new runtime.